craftcms/redactor/README.md

 See the [Redactor documentation](https://imperavi.com/redactor/docs/settings/) for a list of available config options and buttons.

+### Craft Redactor config options

+Craft addes the `enforceButtonOrder` config option that can be set to a list of button names in the expected order.
+This option should be used to address the uncontrollable button order set by Redactor when adding plugins to the configuration.

 ### HTML Purifier Configs

 Redactor fields use [HTML Purifier](http://htmlpurifier.org) to ensure that no malicious code makes it into its field values, to prevent XSS attacks and other vulnerabilities.